 Goddamned Bats/Bosses: Anything that can curse you, thanks to this game making said effect even more annoying than usual and also using it very frequently.

-It's the Same, so It Sucks: Another sore point about this game is the sheer similarities with Symphony Of The Night: White-haired hero, dual-castle exploration (with several similar stage placements to boot), several similar game-mechanics (the fast dash and Juste's aversion to water) collecting Dracula's body parts, lack of challenge...
+It's the Same, Now It Sucks: Another sore point about this game is the sheer similarities with Symphony Of The Night: White-haired hero, dual-castle exploration (with several similar stage placements to boot), several similar game-mechanics (the fast dash and Juste's aversion to water) collecting Dracula's body parts, lack of challenge...